ziginfo/Totalmix-Chataigne-Module/README.md

 ## RME-Totalmix control by OSC with chataigne
+Totalmix must be launched on the Computer !!
-OSC ports must be set right in Totalmix;  defaults are Incoming : 8000 and outgoing : 9000
+OSC ports must be set right in Totalmix;  default settings in Totalmix are commonly : Incoming : 8000 and outgoing : 9000 or 9001
 and OSC must be enabled in the "Option" Menu and "Settings" and "OSC-Tab" of Totalmix !
-The Bank value can bet set at any number of Faders (in this same "OSC-Tab").
+The "Number of Faders per Bank"  value can be changed in the "Options/Settings/OSC"-Menu if desired.
+Default is 8 (can be set to 12, 16, 20 etc)

 Totalmix allows you to manage almost all RME sound cards; it is a full matrix virtual mixing console,  which makes the remote control, notably by OSC and Chataigne, quite complex!!
 Most commands are not absolute (-> do not adress to a given single channel) but they are "relative".
 This means a given command concerns a given Channel (first, second, third etc) on a given layer and routed to a given Submix... all of them are freely assignable !!
 Its just a full "Matrix-Affair" !